bbbiyeba/pathfinding-visualizer/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Algorithm Information**: Built-in explanations of how each algorithm works

-## 🛠️ Tech Stack

-- **Frontend**: React 18.3.1
-- **Build Tool**: Vite 6.3.5
-- **Styling**: Tailwind CSS 4.1.12
-- **UI Components**: Radix UI, shadcn/ui
-- **Animations**: Framer Motion

 🏆 Fun Challenges to Try

-- Create a simple straight path - See which algorithm is fastest
+- **Create a simple straight path** - See which algorithm is fastest
-- Build a complex maze - Compare how many nodes each algorithm explores
+- **Build a complex maze** - Compare how many nodes each algorithm explores
-- Make an impossible puzzle - Surround the end point with obstacles
+- **Make an impossible puzzle** - Surround the end point with obstacles
-- Test efficiency - Create multiple paths and see if algorithms find the shortest one
+- **Test efficiency** - Create multiple paths and see if algorithms find the shortest one